ceramicstudio/js-glaze/website/docs/guide-authentication.md

 const content = await idx.get('<Definition DocID>')
 ```

-In this case, IDX will use the authenticated DID as fallback.
+In this case, IDX will use the authenticated DID of the Ceramic instance as fallback.